-As a full-time, non-union employee, you have the option to elect or decline health care benefits for yourself and your eligible dependents.
+As a full-time, Non-Union employee, you have the option to elect or decline health care benefits for yourself and your eligible dependents.

 Once enrolled, benefit elections will become effective retroactive to your first day of employment with NEORSD.
-Eligible dependents may be enrolled in any coverage option in which you are enrolled.
+The following dependents may be enrolled in any coverage option in which you are enrolled: